MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 • Keep your body hydrated

-To avoid risks and complications that could occur during the recovery period make sure to follow Dr Hunt’s indications.
+To avoid risks and complications that could occur during the recovery period, make sure to follow Dr Hunt’s indications.

-Brow Lift Surgery Costs Sydney – How much does Brow Lift surgery cost in Sydney NSW?
+Brow Lift Surgery Costs in Sydney NSW

-Is brow lift surgery covered by Medicare or private health insurance?
+Is Brow Lift Surgery covered by Medicare or private health insurance?

 Speak With Dr Jeremy Hunt